cqsheng/Bikesharing/README.md

     The purpose of this project is to create a easy to understand visualization of bikesharing data for NYC to determine the if bikesharing is a viable business or not.
 As well as how the findings we have could help with a new business and what lessons we can learn from it.

 ## Results
     The story created in this Tableau story shows various data in an easy to understand way for a non data oriented audience.
-The dashboard can be found online in this link.
+The dashboard can be found online in this link as 'module 15'.
 [link to dashboard](https://public.tableau.com/app/profile/chao3273)
 ### Story for NYC Bikeshare data:
     A description for the results in the story's data will be given here: